NisargBhavsar25/video-to-ascii-animations-in-the-terminal/README.md

 2. Mention the path to the video you want to convert, by editing the video2frames.py file.

+3. Run the video2frames.py file.

-3. Run the main.py and you all get the animation in your terminal!!
+4. Run the main.py file and you all get the animation in your terminal!!